daullmer/rapla2caldav/README.md

 It will start the container every hour between 7 and 19 o'clock.
 Outside these hours, it is very unlikely that your schedule will change.

 ## Get a sharable URL of the calendar
 In the OwnCloud calendar UI, click on the share icon next to your calendar.
-Then click the plus and the three dots and select "Abonnement-Link copieren".
+Then click the plus and the three dots and select "Abonnement-Link kopieren".
 You can add this URL in your phone calendar or share it publicly with your class.
 [This](https://www.techrepublic.com/article/how-to-subscribe-to-and-manage-public-calendars-in-ios-15/) is a handy example of how to add it to your iPhone.